mtennekes/tmap-workshop/README.md

 #### Data from spData and spDataLarge

-Thep packages `spData` and `spDataLarge` contain many spatial datasets.
+The packages `spData` and `spDataLarge` contain many spatial datasets.
 See `https://github.com/Nowosad/spData` for an overview of available datasets.

 ```{r}
 library(spData)